CloudLabsAI-Azure/AVW-SAP-on-Azure/Module2-DataInsights/1-Getting-Started.md

 ## Login to Azure Portal

-1. let us start by logging into the Azure Portal to check the resources deployed for the lab environment.
+1. Let us start by logging into the Azure Portal to check the resources deployed for the lab environment.
 In the JumpVM on the left, click on the Azure portal shortcut of Microsoft Edge browser which is available on the desktop.

    ![](https://github.com/CloudLabsAI-Azure/AIW-SAP-on-Azure/blob/main/media/M2-Ex1-azureportal.png?raw=true)